mjcrouch/vscode-activator/README.md

 However, in some workspaces, you may want to force a particular extension to activate at startup so you don't have to wait for it to start up later.

-The *Activator* extension allows you to define a list of extensions that you always want to be started.
+The *Activator* extension allows you to configure a list of extensions that you always want to be started.

 ## How?